edbury/gremlin-camp/src/site/notes/spaces/moonrise/character burning.md

 #### Starting Corruption Example

-> Dolemn is starting the game as the Arcande Devotee.
+> Dolmen is starting the game as the Arcande Devotee.
 >
 > He has +1 Corruption for `Gifted` and +1 Corruption for `Child Prodigy`, giving him a starting Corruption of 2.
 >